What was Jerry Springer's Net Worth and Salary?

 The Jerry Springer Show

 On September 30, 1991, "The Jerry Springer Show" premiered.
 The show was developed to resemble "The Phil Donahue Show."
 The show began as a political talk show with guests such as Jesse Jackson and Oliver North.
 Then, in 1994, Springer and his new producer changed the show's format to more salacious tabloid topics in search of better ratings.
 Guests were usually confronted by a spouse or family member with a confession to make that led to scripted violence and shouting on stage.
-This formula worked and by 1998, "The Jerry Springer Show" was beating "Oprah Winfrey Show" in a number of cities.
+This formula worked, and by 1998, "The Jerry Springer Show" was beating "Oprah Winfrey Show" in a number of cities.

 "The Jerry Springer Show's" last new episode aired on July 26, 2018.
 The show ran for 28 years.
 It was taped in Chicago from 1991 to 2009 and in Stamford, Connecticut from 2009 to 2018.
-Reruns started immediately on the CW network, which retains the rights to made new episodes of "The Jerry Springer Show."
+Reruns started immediately on the CW network, which retains the rights to make new episodes of "The Jerry Springer Show."

 Jerry Springer Show Salary